zencircle/dcos-kafka-service/README.md

     $ dcos package install kafka --options=kafka1.json

-## Running Integration Tests

-The Kafka framework uses [Shakedown](https://github.com/dcos/shakedown) for specifying integration tests against a DC/OS cluster.
-The environment setup logic is specified in `integration/run.sh`, which relies for now on the `dcos-tests` repo having been cloned into this one.
-The `shakedown` test suite is easily run manually if you have a DC/OS cluster already on hand.
-In this case, you need only install `shakedown` and its dependencies into a virtualenv and then run it with your DC/OS cluster URL as a command-line argument:

-    $ cd integration
-    $ virtualenv -p python3.5 env
-    $ source env/bin/activate
-    (env) $ pip install -r requirements.txt
-    (env) $ shakedown --dcos-url $(dcos config show core.dcos_url) --ssh-key-file $CLUSTER_KEY_FILE tests/

 ## Uninstall

 Uninstalling a cluster is straightforward.
 Replace `name` with the name of the kafka instance to be uninstalled.